Deepthamaalolan/Soil_Sentry/Readme.md

   In-house RAG System: Leverages vector search capabilities to train our LLM model

 **Setup Instructions**
-(Instructions on how to run the project will be provided here.)
+(Instructions on how to run the project)
   1. Start by running the backend server.
 Open a terminal, navigate to the Backend directory, and run python weather.py.
   2. In another terminal, go to the Client directory and execute npm start.
 This will launch a chatbot for you to interact with.